 - In the same oil that was used to fry off the onions, add the whole spices (green cardamom, black peppercorn, cloves, cinnamon, black cumin seeds).

-- Fry for 1 - 2 minutes to release the flavour and then add the chicken pieces.
+- Fry for 1 - 2 minutes to release the flavour of the spices and then add the chicken pieces.
 Fry for 2 - 3 minutes on medium - high heat and then add the ginger paste and the garlic paste.

 - Add red chili powder and salt.